- Who can apply for properties through West Lancs HomeFinder?

 If I am offered a property, will I be able to view it before making up my mind?

 Yes.
 You will be given an opportunity to view the property and decide whether you would like to accept it.
+An accompanied viewing will be arranged with one of the Voids & Allocations Team please do not approach either the current residents of the property or the councils maintenace contractors.

 What if I don’t like the property when I have seen it?